-The easiest way around this is to layer a light mulch over the plastic when the temperature starts to get above 85 degrees or so.
-At the end of the season it is fairly easy to sweep the mulch off with your hands or a broom and use it in pathways, walkways, or compost it.
-It can also be used to top off flower beds for the winter.
+The easiest way around this is to layer a light mulch over the plastic when the temperature starts to get above 85 degrees.
+At the end of the season it is fairly easy to sweep the mulch off with your hands or a broom.
+You can then use it in pathways, walkways, or compost it.
+The mulch can also be used to top off flower beds for the winter.

 The plastic can make it harder to water plants if indeed they do need watering.
 You can install soaker hoses under the plastic if you choose, but I typically don’t.
 If it is really dry, I will take a hose on fine spray and aim it at the holes in the plastic.
 Sometimes I farm this chore out to my children!

 The biggest con to using black plastic in the garden is the issue of the plastic not being environmentally friendly once disposed of.
 This was the one reason I avoided using it for many years.
-However water is a resource too and using less water is an environmentally sound practice.
+However, water is a resource too and using less water is an environmentally sound practice.
 Also, I can typically use the same plastic for two years on each bed.